-where the analytical results of $T^{}_{\bf 33}$, $T^{}_{\bf 42}$, $T^{}_{\bf 411}$, $T^{}_{\bf 321}$ and $T^{}_{\bf 222}$ have been given in Eqs.~(\ref{11})---(\ref{15}).
-Let us emphasize that these results are completely new.
+Let us emphasize that the analytical results obtained above are completely new, and they provide the first general and explicit expression of ${\cal J}^{}_\nu$ in terms of the original flavor parameters in the canonical seesaw mechanism.
 It is certainly too lengthy to write out all the abbreviation terms in the above equations, but one may figure out all the combinations of the CP-violating phases $\alpha^{}_i$, $\beta^{}_i$ and $\gamma^{}_i$ (for $i = 1, 2, 3$) that appear in the expression of ${\cal J}^{}_\nu$.
-After a very tedious survey of all the possibilities, we find that there are totally 240 linear combinations of the 6 original seesaw phase parameters: